ksonod/newport_delay_stage_basic_python/README.md

 # newport_delay_stage_basic_python

 ## Description
 This repository contains simple python codes for controlling [Newport delay line stage](https://www.newport.com/f/delay-line-stages).
 You can start from here and modify them.
+In order to control the stage, .NET is used.
 These codes work under the following condisionts:
 - Windows 10
 - Python3 (Anaconda)
 - [DL Series Optical Delay Line Linear Motor Linear Translation Stages](https://www.newport.com/f/delay-line-stages)

 ## DLS_1_get_version
 You can get the version of your delay line stage.